P-p-H-d/mlib/README.md

 ##### void name\_pop\_until(name\_t array, array\_it\_t position)

-Pop all elements of the array 'array' from 'position' to the back of the array, clearing them.
+Pop all elements of the array 'array' from 'position' to the back of the array, while clearing them.
-This method is only defined if the type of the element defines an INIT method.
+This method is created only if the INIT operator is provided.

 ##### void name\_pop\_at(type *dest, name\_t array, size\_t key)

-Set *dest to the value the element 'key' if dest is not NULL, then remove the element 'key' from the array.
+Set *dest to the value the element 'key' if dest is not NULL, then remove the element 'key' from the array (decreasing the array size).
 'key' shall be within the size of the array.
-This method is created if the SET or INIT\_MOVE operator is provided.
+This method is created only if the SET or INIT\_MOVE operator is provided.

 ##### type *name\_front(const name\_t array)